Just the Facts:

 Ports: Port Canaveral, USA - Ocean Cay, Bahamas (overnight) - Cozumel, Mexico - Costa Maya, Mexico

-Sunday, February 4 / Port Canaveral / Embarkation / Day 1
+Sunday, September 1st / Port Canaveral / Embarkation / Day 1

-I have an early boarding time, last month worked so well I am driving late.
-I left the Florida Villa at about 11:15 a.m. for the drive to Port Canaveral.
-I arrived at Park-N-Cruise at about 1:30 pm., a very efficient parking company I have used for years now and soon I was on my way to the port terminal.
-I arrived at Pier number 10 at about 1:50 pm grabbed my bags and went up to the escalator, no line whatsoever.
-I went up one level to port security and through quickly.
-They had a Diamond card line and I went directly to a check-in counter.
-Very smooth process when arriving later and I was able to go straight to my cabin arriving on Deck 12 at about 2:15 p.m.
-I have a balcony cabin located all the way forward, actually the second cabin so a long walk to the closest (forward) elevator/stairwell.
-The cabin is very comfortable, especially for a solo.
-The cabin has a Queen bed, Wardrobe, Large screen Television, a Counter/dressing table with mirror, a Small stocked refrigerator, Shelving, and drawers inside the wardrobe, a Couch, and a small but adequate bathroom with a solid glass door shower.
-It’s a bit different from last month with the couch on the balcony side.
-After I unpacked and set up my cabin I went to the Brooklyn Bar and a Bar Server came to me straightaway and asked if I wanted a Cosmopolitan.
-I think that even without the drink package this will be a fine cruise as far as cocktails are concerned.
-Muster Drill began at about 3:45 pm.
-I positioned myself so that I got my card scanned at my Muster Station C (upper Theater) very early and avoided the crowding.
-I preordered the premium WiFi package and the reception in my cabin was good.
+I have an assigned 3:00-3:30 pm Boarding time so planned accordingly and left the Florida Villa at about 11:45 am for the drive to Port Canaveral.
+I arrived at Park-N-Cruise at about 2:00 pm., closing time and was the last person on the last bus.
+I did not realize that they closed that early, but a very efficient parking company that I have used for years.
+I was immediately on my way to the port terminal.
+I arrived at Pier number 10 at about 2:15 grabbed my bag and went up one level to port security and through quickly.
+All card lines were open without a line and I went directly to a check-in counter.
+Very smooth process when arriving later and I was able to go straight to my cabin arriving on Deck 10 at 2:35 p.m.
+I have a balcony cabin located almost all the way aft, actually near the aft Panoramic Lifts.
+It is very comfortable, especially for a solo.
+The cabin has a Queen bed, Wardrobe, Large screen Television, a Counter/dressing table with mirror, a small stocked Refrigerator, Shelving, and drawers inside the wardrobe, a Couch, and a small but adequate bathroom with a solid glass door shower.
+At about 4:10 pm I went down to my Muster Station and checked in, thankfully you can check in casually and not as a mass hoard (MSC was last to update the streamlined system).
+I ordered the premium WiFi package and the reception in my cabin was good.
 They are strict about one device…and you can not change from a Laptop to an iPhone.
-I have a 5:00 pm dinner assignment in the 5th Avenue Dining room (MDR), located on deck 6 aft…it’s going to be a long walk, but probably needed.
-I’m assigned a 9-top solo table, but only two showed tonight, it is a very early dining time.
-Personally I was ready as I did not visit the Buffet today as I had lunch before leaving this morning.
+We sailed away at about 5:00 pm and I watched from my balcony.
+The Carnival Vista sailed just before we did.
+I have a 7:30 dinner assignment in the Tribeca Dining room (MDR), located on deck 6 aft it was a solo table with four guests this evening.
 Dinner and service was good.
-For dinner, I ordered the Tomato Basil Soup, a very nice Scallop Ceviche, and the Roast Beef entree…it was all very good.
-For dessert two wonderful Crema Catalonia.
-After dinner, I did a walkabout (photo) then retired to the cabin early.
-I updated this blog, then it was into bed and some TV after a busy day.
+For dinner, I ordered the Tomato Basil Soup, two very nice Shrimp Cocktails, and the Roast Beef entree with horseradish.
+For dessert a wonderful Crema Catalonia.
+After dinner, I had reservations for the 9:30 Production Show: Journey.
+Unusual to have one on the first night.
+It was good with a theme of travelers from Ireland across Europe by train, Music and Dance from Ireland, France, Spain (photo), and Italy.
+Memorable was Danny Boy, the French Can Can dancing, theme from the Godfather, and Conte Parte.
+After a walkabout back towards the cabin I then watched the end of the USC/LSU football game, LSU let us down (I’m now an SEC fan now that my Sooners are in the SEC).
+It was an easy embarkation day.

-Monday, February 5th / Ocean Cay Marine Reserve / Day 2
+Monday, September 2nd / Ocean Cay Marine Reserve / Day 2

-Thursday, February 8th / Costa Maya, Mexico / Day 5
+Thursday, September 5th / Costa Maya, Mexico / Day 5

 Ship